back2yes/Color-Constancy-pix2pix/README.md

 the MATLAB code `generate_tinted_images.m` allows to apply multi-illuimnant color cast on input images.
 Tint maps are randomized and are not coherent between frames.

-The GTAV Shadow Removal Dataset of 5,723 image pairs with and without shadows may be acessed by the [link]().
+The GTAV Shadow Removal Dataset of 5,723 image pairs with and without shadows may be acessed by the [link]().<br>
+*the link will be available soon; until that, please contact corresponding to get access to the dataset*

 ### Preview of GTAV Shadow Removal Dataset